ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r2-http-and-rest/README.md

 <img src="https://drive.google.com/uc?export=view&id=1SJPdV6-75u8iTr5xrlMGGb5IgGeH9nn9">

+### Parts of a server URL
+In the previous assignment, you were running the server on a URL like this: `http://localhost:3000`.

+By now you know that `http://` means that the communication will be happening over the HTTP protocol.
+Now `localhost` here is the **hostname** of the computer.
+The hostname is what a device is called on a network and to be specific `localhost` means "this computer" and is the standard hostname given to the address of the loopback network interface.
+Localhost always translates to the loopback IP address 127.0.0.1 in IPv4.
+So `http://localhost:3000` is actually the same as `http://127.0.0.1:3000`.
+The final part `:3000` refers to the **port**.
+In computer networking, a port is a communication endpoint.
+Usually during development with Node.js, we use port 3000, 8000 or 8080.

+Once your backend application is ready to move to production, it will have an assigned hostname such as "myhostname.com" or "mycompanyname.com" and communicate through reserved ports like port 80 for HTTP or port 443 for HTTPS.

 ### What is HTTPS?
 Hypertext Transfer Protocol Secure (HTTPS) is the secure version of HTTP.
 HTTPS uses encryption in order to increase security of data transfer.
 This is particularly important when users transmit sensitive data, such as by logging into a bank account, email service, or health insurance provider.